 A balance administrator has financial responsibility for maintaining a balance between volumes of gas entered and withdrawn at the input and offtake points covered by its balance responsibility undertaking.
-The balance administrator's responsibility is defined in the balance responsibility agreement with the system balance administrator, and the balance administrator is required to comply with the following.
+The balance administrator's responsibility is defined in the balance responsibility agreement with the system balance administrator.
+The balance administrator also has an agreement with the gas supplier for the delivery of gas to offtake points.